mzepeda040803-jpg/AccountingLedgerAppfixed/README.md

 One piece of code that I found interesting was the constructors and the getters/setters.

 Constructor: a method used to create objects from a class.
-Constructors help to set up the obkect's data and is also known as fields or attributes.
+Constructors help to set up the object's data and is also known as fields or attributes.
 It's called automatically when you create an object using "new".
-(Theseare the first code set in the picture posted.)
+(These are the first set of code in the picture posted.)

 Getter: allows you to read the value of a variable and return that value.
 Setter: allows you to set and change the value of a variable in a class; Getters/Setters describe an object and store the values that the object needs to know.
+(These are the second set of code in the picture posted.)